What Are the Best Dining Rewards Credit Cards?

 • Annual fee: $95

 Another well-rounded card with a dining emphasis is the Chase Sapphire Preferred.
 With this card, you’ll earn 3x Ultimate Rewards points on dining, including eligible delivery services and takeout orders.
-In addition to that, the Preferred also earns 5x points on travel purchased through the Chase Ultimate Rewards portal, 3x points on online grocery orders (excluding Target, Walmart and wholesale clubs), and 2x on travel purchases.
-It’s also worth noting that, as a Sapphire Preferred customer, your Chase Ultimate Rewards points are worth 25% more when redeemed for travel booked via the Ultimate Rewards portal.
+In addition to that, the Preferred also earns 5x points on travel purchased through the Chase Travel portal, 3x points on online grocery orders (excluding Target, Walmart and wholesale clubs), and 2x on travel purchases.
 As for downsides, the card does have a $95 annual fee.

-Moving on to the welcome bonus, right now new Chase Sapphire Preferred cardholders can earn 60,000 bonus points after spending $4,000 on the card within your first three months.
-That amounts to $750 in free travel if you redeem your points via the Ultimate Rewards portal.
+Moving on to the welcome bonus, right now new Chase Sapphire Preferred cardholders can earn 75,000 bonus points after spending $5,000 on the card within your first three months.
 In other words, your appetite for rewards could take you pretty far with the card pick.

 U.S. Bank Altitude Go